Today’s car is rapidly mutating from a mechanical device to mini-datacenters on wheels, driven by rapid advances in electronics.

 The use of so many embedded devices and the need to communicate vital information throughout the vehicle have definitely increased the complexity of the test processes needed to debug and verify these designs.
 And as the data rate increases so too does the prospect of "glitches" which could compromise the system.
 With massive spark-generating ignition systems, the automotive industry is no stranger to electromagnetic compatibility issues.

-"The data is just going to be explosive in what’s going on," says Chris Martinez, strategic planner at Tektronix.
-"And then there’s V2V, or V2I: Imagine you’re approaching an intersection, and the vehicle has the ability to talk to the intersection, or even to another vehicle," Martinez continues.
+"The amount of wireless data traffic moving around the car is just going to grow exponentially," says Sudipto Bose, General Manager of Automotive Solutions at Tektronix.
+"Today we see wireless technology in infotainment and cellular, and then there’s V2V, or V2I which are mission-critical: Imagine you’re approaching an intersection, and your vehicle has the ability to talk to the intersection, or even to another vehicle," Bose continues.

-The shear volume of electronics, and the critical nature of the data flowing through the vehicle, make electromagnetic compatibility more challenging and more important.
-In addition, manufacturers are already equipping vehicles with GSM, 3G, 4G, Wi-Fi, and Bluetooth, whilst planning to incorporate newer broadcast technologies in safety critical applications that require ultra-short response times.
+The sheer volume of electronics, and the critical nature of the data flowing through the vehicle, make electromagnetic compatibility more challenging and more important.

 Shared mobility will force new standards and testing

 Another challenge facing the rapidly evolving industry is that of mobility, where car-sharing and ride-haling play an ever increasing role in consumers’ choice of transportation.
 In this model, companies such as Uber, Lyft, China’s Didi and South East Asia’s NuTonomy will offer L4 and even L5 self-driving ‘taxi’ services to commuters.